Strategy

 More and more funds and banks require audited ESG data before they release funding.
 It’s no longer enough to say we’re doing things right, we must prove it with verified data.

-This is where clear sustainable finance frameworks come into play.
 They define the structure and criteria needed to ensure that financial flows align with sustainability objectives and regulatory expectations.

 Passing an ESG audit successfully allows us to enter that circuit.
 And not only that, it improves our financing conditions: less perceived risk, more confidence, more options.